robalyx/rotector/README.md

 Proxies are required as Rotector makes lots of requests per second.
 While cookies are mentioned in the settings, we don't use them for anything at the moment.

-Proxies can be set up in the `config.toml` file.
-This file also includes cooldown settings for each endpoint that lets you control how many requests Rotector makes to Roblox's API.
+The `config.toml` file includes cooldown settings for each endpoint that lets you control how many requests Rotector makes to Roblox's API.

 </details>